Talescruzs/java-libgdx-extended-drop-example/README.md

 ## Running on GitHub Codespaces

-1. Click on 'Code', select 'Codespaces' and click '+' to create a Codespace
+1. Click on 'Code', select 'Codespaces' and click '+' to create a Codespace on master
 2. In the terminal of the recently created Codespace:
    1. Go to the project folder
    ```